Trump defends "many sides'" response to Charlotesville, blames "alt-left"

 Former KKK leader David Duke tweeted thanks to Trump for his comments.

-"Thank you President Trump for your honesty & courage to tell the truth about #Charlottesville & condemn the leftist terrorists in BLM/Antifa."
+"Thank you President Trump for your honesty & courage to tell the truth about #Charlottesville & condemn the leftist terrorists in BLM/Antifa," Duke wrote, referring to Black Lives Matter and the anti-fascist movement.

-“From the beginning, President Trump has sheltered and encouraged the forces of bigotry and discrimination.
-We have seen the manifestation of this behavior in the hiring of White House staff members, but also in the unmistakable conduct of his Administration toward immigrants, Muslims, and communities of color," she said in a statement.
+“From the beginning, President Trump has sheltered and encouraged the forces of bigotry and discrimination," Pelosi said.
 “There is only one side to be on when a white supremacist mob brutalizes and murders in America.
 The American people deserve a president who understands that.”

-The rowdy question and answer session came after announcing a new executive action on infrastructure aimed at cutting down on the time is takes to review projects.
-The White House initially advised that the president would not take any questions.
+The rowdy question-and-answer session came after Trump announced a new executive action on infrastructure aimed at reducing the time is takes to review projects.